marianoaloiso/job-ready/README.md

 source venv/bin/activate
 ```

+**For Windows**

+Before installing requirements.txt, you need to download and install Microsoft C++ Build Tools at https://visualstudio.microsoft.com/visual-cpp-build-tools/

+During the installation, select the "Desktop development with C++" workload.
+Ensure that the "MSVC v142 - VS 2019 C++ x64/x86 build tools" are selected.

-Next, install the dependencies using pip:
+**Both MacOS and Windows** Next, install the dependencies using pip, :

 ```bash
 pip install -r requirements.txt